 Management of Proceeds: Proceeds must be tracked, segregated, or accounted for to ensure allocation to eligible projects, with clear governance.

-Reporting: Issuers must provide annual allocation and impact reporting to investors, detailing where proceeds were deployed and quantifying environmental outcomes.
+Reporting: Annual allocation and impact reporting to investors, detailing where proceeds were deployed and quantifying environmental outcomes.
+In 2023, 22 of 25 green bond issuers in the public finance sector provided such reporting (ICMA Green Bond Report 2024).

 ICMA Principles recommend SPO for credibility; JFK NTO obtained SPO from Kestrel Verifiers.
 Specialized SPO providers—such as Kestrel Verifiers, Sustainalytics, MSCI, and others—independently review the issuer's green bond framework against the ICMA principles.
 The SPO provider assesses the materiality of the use of proceeds categories, governance and tracking mechanisms, and the alignment with ICMA guidance.
 This independent verification reduces investor concerns about greenwashing and supports market integrity.

-Kestrel Verifiers, which provided SPO for 150+ issuers (Kestrel Verifiers 2025), and other SPO providers support the green bond market.
+Kestrel Verifiers, which provided SPO for 50-60 verified frameworks (Kestrel Verifiers 2025), and other SPO providers support the green bond market.
 Kestrel, for example, has verified frameworks across a range of airport and municipal issuers, bringing expertise in sustainability standards, project categorization, and impact metrics specific to airport operations.

 B.2 Eligible Project Categories for Airports